mclima/1-DOM-scripting/readme.md

 Homework will be handed in via Github and then alerting me via email - daniel.deverell@nyu.edu.
 I will have special sessions for those unfamiliar with Git and Github.

-## Today's Game

-Its important to me to know where you are in your learning journey.
-During today's class, keep the Zoom chat open and enter one of the following as appropriate:

-! - I've heard of this before and used it
-!! - I've heard of this before but never used it
-!!! - I've never heard of this before
-!!!! - I've never heard of this before and I'm scared

-I will periodically review any messages and use the results to adjust the pace of the class.

 ## Today's Homework

 - CSS/HTML - using the sample at [https://john-doe.neocities.org/](https://john-doe.neocities.org/), use URL hashes as opposed to scrolling to implement navigation on our page.
 (Hint: inspect `<header>` and `<main>`.)
+The resulting page should be tested against unwanted srolling.
 Try making the nav bar static.
 - Install [Git](https://git-scm.com)
 - Install [NodeJS](https://nodejs.org)
 - Create a Github account